 Trying too hard to be something that I'm not.
 I do it a lot still today.
 It's always when I like someone or want to impress.
 Every time I step on my real self I regret.
 I must stop trying to please.
 I need to stop.

 What memory from school stands out to you stronger than any other?

 Every time being bullied.
 I was not accepted.
 I remember being punched.
 I still don't know why, but something was wrong with me.
 I was the target, chosen.
-I was so cute trying to stop it though.
-I started an anti-violence campaign in my college, and went around saying, "Hey, I'm trying to start a..." and they'd punch me in the face.
+I was so cute trying to stop it, though.
+I started an anti-violence campaign in my school, and I went around saying, "Hey, I'm trying to start a…" and they'd punch me in the face.
 I laugh about it now.

 If you had to give up sex or kissing, which would it be?

 But kissing is sex?
 French answer.
 But when kissing is good, it's like sex, right?
 Frankly it depends on the partner.
 I'd choose sex, though.

 Do you think drugs can make you happy?

 That's a question I'm asking myself right now—I've never experienced anything, ever.
 I want to try.
 I've told my friends I want to have my first joint this weekend, but I'm not sure it'll make me happy.
 We will see.
 I'm a bit paranoid and anxious, so I don't know if drugs can free me or push me into the dark.
 If you see my tweets being weird, you'll know it happened.

 Photos by Jeff Hahn and Burak Cingi Christine and the Queens play Latitude Festival this July

 Follow Hannah Ewens on Twitter.